-According to Forbes, exceptional recruiters are the ones who "realize that the battle is won in the trenches, in which every conversation with a candidate can lead to a return on investment."
-Recruiters are masters of finding talent.
-Because they're the gatekeepers who open the door to all your future employees, you want to find the best recruiter possible.
+According to Forbes, exceptional recruiters are the ones who “realize that the battle is won in the trenches, in which every conversation with a candidate can lead to a return on investment.”
+Masters of finding talent, they’re the gatekeepers who open the door to all your future employees.

 Job descriptions should represent your company well and encourage applications.
 More often, though, they’re confusing, overwhelming, or just plain boring.
 No matter how many fancy job ads you crank out, recruiters will notice if your job description is poorly written.
 That’s why we at BeamJobs do what we do, so your job description can shine!

 More than just being well-written, job descriptions should be fun.
 At BeamJobs, we love writing job descriptions that meet every requirement without sacrificing personality.
 We make ours informative and engaging, even for technical positions.
 Recruiters especially appreciate entertaining job descriptions because they’re strong communicators who excel at engaging their audience, not to mention they’ll know how to tailor their recruiter cover letters.

 When it comes to writing such amazing job descriptions, we know it can feel impossible.
 No worries—we’ve got the writing process covered!

 Like the recruitment process, writing a great job description goes in stages.
 The first step is to identify your company’s needs, your applicants, and your future hires.

 Identifying your company’s biggest need means figuring out why you’re hiring.
 Are you spending hours and countless resources searching out talent for your growing company?
 Are you fighting against a high turnover rate because of poor hiring processes and training?
 Establish who you’re hiring and why you’re hiring for that role.

 The next step is filling in our handy outline: your recruiter’s daily tasks, the credentials required for the position, and what perks the company offers.
 Talk to employees within your company to make it detailed while still concise.